rmsk2/pwman/README.md

 on the keyboard, or start it automatically after logon in any other way you see fit.
 If you want to stop it you have to use the Task manager for the moment.
 Remove `-ldflags="-H windowsgui"` to build `pwserv.exe` as a console application for instance during development.

-The `clp` command allows you to replace the contents of an entry by the contents of the clipboard or to create a new entry holding the contents of the clipboard.
-By setting the environment variable `PWMANCLIP` to the value you would give to the `-c` option you can specify a default for that value.
-It is then used whenever the `-c` option is omitted.
-If the `-c` option is present it takes precedence over the value of the environment variable.

 If you set the environment variable `PWMANCIPHER` to the value `AES192` or `AES256` then `pwman` will use AES-192 or AES-256 GCM for en- and decryption of the password data.
 Any other value makes `pwman` using ChaCha20Poly1305.